-Outsourcing Sites for Freelancers
+Top Best Outsourcing Sites for Freelancers

 I’m often asked by others questions like, “Where do you get job leads?”
 “How do you find clients?”
 And, “What’s a good source for finding work online?”
 Those are all pretty tough questions to answer, as there are several different ways to do so.
-But there are certainly some resources out that that are worth checking out.
+But there are certainly some resources out there that are worth checking out.

-Each user can create their profile within Elance, allowing them to upload portfolio pieces and write a bio to let prospective clients know why they’re the best fit for the job.
-You can open a free account, which limits you to bidding on jobs in one profession, and the most important thing to keep in mind when you first get on there is to take placement tests.
+Each user can create their profile, allowing them to upload portfolio pieces and write a bio to let prospective clients know why they’re the best fit for the job.
+You can open a free account, which limits you to bid on jobs in one profession, and the most important thing to keep in mind when you first get on there is to take placement tests.

 If you’re looking for work you can create a profile, bid on jobs, win jobs, and get paid.
 If you’re curious what kind of jobs you can find on there, browse around and see if there’s anything that you want to bid on.

 One thing I think is pretty cool about this site are the stats on the homepage.
 You can see a real time calculation of how many users, projects and dollars spent are happening on the site.
 It gets you motivated to find work and get going on it!